RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 ## General Guidelines

 - No watermarks are to be present on any images.
+- The English language version of the game should be used for screenshots if it exists and it's supported.
 - Be sure to carefully look at the existing screenshots for a game before submitting more.
 Multiple screenshots of the same level or scene aren't that interesting - diversity is preferred (as much as the game allows).
 Do not rush and submit several screenshots of the first level just for the sake of submitting things.
 In games with multiple playable characters, like fighting games, don't use just one character.
 - Screenshots of menus generally shouldn't be submitted as in-game screenshots unless there's a good reason.
 Screenshots of gameplay are preferred.
-Also don't add too many shots of cutscenes at the expense of gameplay.
+Also don't add too many shots of cutscenes at the expense of gameplay (unless it's an especially cutscene-focused game, or something like a VN).
 - Try to make screenshots interesting in general - not just characters standing in idle poses at the beginning of each level, but shots with more action and energy as well.
 - Avoid submitting screenshots of spoilers - scenes that involve plot twists, unexpected characters or unexpected boss fights later in the game, etc. Use your best judgment. (completion screenshots are an exception, of course - the site will automatically obscure them as a spoiler)
 - Don't try too hard to be funny or provocative.
 It may depend on the nature of the game, but in general the screenshots should be neutral - it gets old if they're all trying to be silly.